 The Black Swan is a species of waterbird that is native to Australia.
 The Black Swan is predominantly black with white flight feathers.
 The Black Swan is a large bird with a wingspan of up to 2.5 meters.

-The Black Swan is a powerful swimmer and can reach speeds of up to 60 kilometers per hour.
-The Black Swan are social birds of Australia and can often be seen in groups of up to 100 birds.
+The Black Swan is a powerful swimmer who can reach up to 60 kilometers per hour.
+The Black Swan is a social bird of Australia and can often be seen in groups of up to 100 birds.

 The Black Swan is an essential part of the Australian ecosystem and plays a vital role in the health of our waterways.